Can Stress Cause Constipation

 Can Stress and Anxiety Cause Constipation?

-When you’re stressed or anxious, your body’s fight-or-flight response kicks in.
-This response prioritizes immediate survival over non-essential functions like digestion.
+When you’re stressed or anxious, your body’s fight or flight response activates.
+This response prioritizes immediate survival over non essential functions like digestion.
 As a result, your digestive system can slow down, leading to constipation.

 Stress often disrupts eating patterns.
-You might find yourself skipping meals or reaching for less healthy, low-fiber foods.
+You might find yourself skipping meals or reaching for low fiber convenience foods.
 This disruption can affect bowel movements and contribute to constipation.
+If you want practical food guidance, see our High Fiber Foods Chart for Constipation Relief.

 Stress can lead to hormonal changes that affect your digestive system.
 Cortisol, the hormone released during stress, can interfere with normal bowel function, making constipation more likely.